Learning general and distinctive 3D local deep descriptors for point cloud registration

-Differently, the bottom row of the figure shows that a larger amount of contextual information encoded in the descriptor affects distinctiveness.
-The radius of the patch also affects the training time, in fact we can see that the case on the top row can achieve a better distinctiveness with fewer training iterations than case on the bottom row, i.e.~an average distance of .942 is reached in 1500 iterations when the patch radius is .5, while the same distance is reached at iteration 5980 when the patch radius is 3.0.
+The bottom row shows that a larger amount of contextual information encoded in the descriptor affects distinctiveness.
+The patch radius also affects training time: the descriptor with radius .6 provides better distinctiveness with fewer training iterations than with radius 3.
+In the last part of Tab.~\ref{tab:abl_study} we compare the results between QNet and TNet with enforced orthogonality.
+We enforce TNet's output orthogonality by using (i) the regularisation loss $\ell_{\mathrm{reg}}$ (Sec.~\ref{sec:deep_net_design}) with weight .1 during training and (ii) the SVD orthogonalisation.
+We name the former \emph{tnet+reg} and the latter \emph{tnet+svd}.
+Results show that these three solutions are nearly equivalent in terms of FMR.
+However, as opposed to \emph{tnet+reg}, we deem the solution with QNet more practical as it does not require neither an additional loss term nor a weighting hyperparameter to tune.
+We found the solution with QNet computationally more efficient than \emph{tnet+svd} -- we measured a 1.33-time increase when the SVD orthogonalisation step is used.